-The discussion about a land bank should be about the mechanics of how it could work, and what benefits it might provide to the Town in making improvements to the overall parkland system over time.
+The discussion about a land bank should be about the mechanics of how it could work, and what benefits it might provide to the Town in making improvements to the overall Parkland System over time.

-Recommendation 41: It is recommended that the Town consider the establishment of a Land Bank for public parkland purposes, either as a mechanism to counter-act the inflationary effects of the cost of land, or to ensure that land is available for public park purposes as the Town continues to urbanize and intensify over time.
+Recommendation 39: Land conveyed to the Town, or acquired by the Town for park or other public recreational purposes may be sold at any time.
+It is recommended that the Town consider the establishment of a Land Bank for public parkland purposes, either as a mechanism to counter-act the inflationary effects of the cost of land, or to ensure that land is available for public park purposes as the Town continues to urbanize and intensify over time.